 Now the sun has risen a bit more it was time to head back to the summit to look at the view towards Gategill Fell again.

 It is very hard to do justice to the scale of the view but, by stitching eight individual photographs together, I produced a massive image that I’m very happy with.
 Sadly its way too big to upload to this site in full but it can be used to produce some impressive prints.
 For now all I can do is home in on some details to show the picture’s scale so I’ll zoom in on the areas highlighted below.

 Firstly I’ll zoom in on the right hand area: the summit of Gategill Fell.

 Even though it was still very early, by the time I had walked back to the summit from Sharp Edge there were already people on the summit ridge.
 They must have had a very early start although they probably slept better than me!
 I think their presence helps add a sense of scale.

 And secondly it is possible to see Keswick peeking out from a gap in the mist in the valley below.

 Misty Keswick from Blencathra

-> And that was about it – the end of a photography trip that went exactly as planned.
-I’m not sure that will ever happen again, or that I’m likely to see views quite like those again!
+And that was the end of a photography trip that went exactly as planned.
+I’m not sure that will ever happen again, or that I’m likely to see views quite like those any time soon either!